-DNA Skills is committed to equality of opportunity in every aspect of its activities.
-DNA Skills will ensure equality of opportunity both as an employer and as a provider of education and training.
+DNA Skills is committed to equality of opportunity in all aspects of its activities.

-This policy applies to all apprentices and employees of DNA Skills.
+This policy applies to all apprentices, employees, and partners with whom we interact.

 1.2 Purpose of the policy

 To enable DNA Skills to comply with The Equality Act 2010.
 This policy has been developed to ensure that no stakeholder receives less favourable treatment on the grounds of:

 Ethnic origin, perceived ‘race’, skin colour, nationality or national origin

 Religion or belief, philosophical belief or no belief